ronald-bbg/test-ohil-project/README.md

     git clone https://github.com/ronald-wbd/test-ohil-project.git
     ```

-    This will create a va-ncchi-beta directory with the website files inside.
+    This will create a test-ohil-project directory with the website files inside.
 Navigate to this new directory:
     ```bash
-    cd VA-NCCHI-beta
+    cd test-ohil-project
     ```

 1. Install Node.js `16.16.0` or higher =>